 | Mesquite | Very intense | ❌ Too aggressive — will overpower pork belly |

 Avoid soaking wood chips before use.
-Wet chips produce steam, not smoke, and delay the smoke ring forming on the bark.
+Wet chips produce steam rather than smoke and delay the formation of the smoke ring on the bark.

 📌 Did you try this recipe?